SiamakTY/DeltaU_Data/README.md

 # DeltaU_Data
-This repository includes files in support of ML integrated FE modelling of structural walls
+This repository includes files in support of ML-integrated FE modelling of structural walls **File No. 1**: An Excel spreadsheet that includes the database used for training and validating the Simple Weighted Ensemble machine learning algorithm for predicting the modified peak strain of concrete.
+The spreadsheet consists of four sheets: (1) The references for the assembled data (bibliography); (2) The specimen features and outputs for the 140-unit category of experimental specimens; (3) The specimen features and outputs for the 110-unit category of experimental specimens, which are walls with boundary elements; (4) The optimum values of hyperparameters used for training the single machine learning models.